 Pack light.
-Each cyclist is permitted to bring two duffle bags under 40lbs each.
+Each cyclist on the 6-Day and 8-Day Tour is permitted to bring two duffle bags weighing up to 40lbs each.
 Generally, one is for your tent, bedroll and pillow, the other for your clothing and personal items.
 We provide trucks for you to load your gear onto each morning.
 Our drivers will proceed to the next camp, unload all of the duffles and you just find your bags and set up your camp after the day's journey.
 When you arrive back from the day's ride, find your bag and set up your tent.

 Keep your bag light (under 40lbs) to ensure you are able to carry it back and forth between the truck and your campsite each day and then again the following morning.

 2-Day Weekend Riders may also want to travel light as you may be camped quite a distance from your vehicle.
 We cannot permit people to drive on the fields due to sprinkers and due to wear and tear.
 We will have loaner carts to move your gear, but there are just a few.
 Make it easy on yourselves and travel light or bring a burley or a little wagon with you to move your gear most effectively.